alfahami/git_github/README.md

             . $ git config --gloabl user.name ''        : Add your name to git
             . $ git config --global user.email ''       : Add your email to git
-            . $ git rm --cached version <file>          : Removing files from the stagin area
+            . $ git rm --cached version <file>          : Removing files from the stagin area . $ git config --global credential.helper store : make git store username and passowrd and it will never ask them . $ git config --global credential.helper cache : save the username and password for a session (cache it) . $ git config --global credential.helper 'cache --timeout=600' : setting a timeout for the above command

               When there is changes that are not staged for commit:
             . $ git checkout --<file> ..            : Discrad changes in working directory